Private Proofs of When and Where: Introduction

-We thus ask whether there exist proofs for these statements \emph{without} revealing anything additional about the locations of the involved entities (other than what is implied by the statement).
+We thus ask whether there exist proofs that \emph{don't} reveal anything additional about the locations of the involved entities (other than what is required by the application).
 In other words, is it possible to obtain \emph{zero-knowledge position proofs}?
 This would be analogous to traditional zero-knowledge proofs in complexity theory and cryptography.

 We argue that many natural settings would benefit from zero-knowledge location-proving protocols.
 A striking example is a recent investigation \cite{strava2025} which revealed that presidential bodyguards inadvertently exposed the movements of heads of state by using the fitness-tracking app Strava.
 A protocol capable of proving statements such as ``Alice completed a run with a particular \emph{shape} within a given time,'' \emph{while revealing nothing about the run's geographic location}, would directly mitigate the vulnerability highlighted in \cite{strava2025}.
 Other potential applications include \emph{privacy-preserving verification of compliance with nuclear treaties}---for instance, the Antarctic Treaty \cite{antarctic_treaty_1959}, which forbids the placement of nuclear weapons in Antarctica, could benefit from proofs that a given device is not present on the continent.
 Further examples are \emph{private alibis} (proving that someone was not at a crime scene without revealing their actual location) and \emph{privacy-preserving export-control enforcement} (e.g., proving that a GPU is operated within a U.S.\ data center).